Tour of Clapham South Station: The Hidden Shelter For 10,000 Londoners

 Now 92, as soon as he walked in he said he recognised the sound of the rolling Northern line trains above.
 He remembered being treated well and loving the pies and roast beef!
 He also talked about how easy it was to get to work, think about it, you could literally stumble from your bed onto the tube platform!

 Former passageway that connected the bunks to the platform.

 The last surprise for me was learning that the shelter was also a budget hotel for visitors to the Festival of Britain in 1951.

 In 1956 after a fire in Goodge Street deep-level shelter, the government ordered the other shelters to be closed.
 Until it was opened for tours the former bunks were used as archive racks.
 Nothing salacious though unfortunately, just corporate legal documents.

 Visiting Clapham South Station

-Hidden London (part of the London Transport Museum) have tickets on sale at the time of publishing here.
-If you don’t manage to book, I’d advise signing up to their mailing list to be the first to hear about future tours of subterranean London shelters.
+Hidden London (part of the London Transport Museum) run tours across a range of TFL property and you can’t find out more here.
+If you’ve missed out on tickets, I’d advise signing up to their mailing list to be the first to hear about future tours of subterranean London shelters.